Election apparitions: These Maryland 'ghost' precincts have no polling places or voters

 You may or may not believe in ghosts, but if you live in Maryland, chances are you’ve encountered a few without realizing it.

-At an Baltimore Orioles game, for example.
+At a Baltimore Orioles game, for example.
 Or while walking in the city’s Wyman Park Dell, or observing the wildlife at the Patuxent Research Refuge in Laurel.
 Maybe you’ve driven to the “Jones Thicket Ghost,” named for a road in Dorchester County where it can be found.

-Maryland has 51 “ghosts” in 10 counties, plus three in Baltimore.
+Maryland has 54 “ghosts” — 51 scattered across ten counties, plus three in Baltimore.

 Ghost precincts, that is — voting precincts that, on Tuesday, will have no polling places, no election judges and will report no results.
 This is because these are areas where no voters live.